dasch-swiss/dsp-api/docs/07-sipi/sipi-and-knora.md

 With the file values being returned, we actually know about the current Iris of the value objects.
-Now the Sipi responder is called to handle the file conversion request (see @ref:[Further Handling of the GUI and the non GUI-case in the Resources Responder](#further-handling-of-the-gui-and-the-non-gui-case-in-the-resources-responder)).
+Now the Sipi responder is called to handle the file conversion request (see [Further Handling of the GUI and the non GUI-case in the Resources Responder](#further-handling-of-the-gui-and-the-non-gui-case-in-the-resources-responder)).
 After that, it is checked that the `file_type` returned by Sipi responder corresponds to the property type of the existing file values.
 For example, if the `file_type` is an image, the property pointing to the